 Erupting Indonesian volcano spews ash, lava

-YOGYAKARTA, Indonedia: Indonesia's Mount Merapi, one of the world's most active volcanoes, has spewed a plume of grey ash into the sky as fiery red molten lava streamed down from its crater.
+YOGYAKARTA, Indonesia: Indonesia's Mount Merapi, one of the world's most active volcanoes, has spewed a plume of grey ash into the sky as fiery red molten lava streamed down from its crater.

 Authorities did not raise the rumbling volcano's alert status after the eruption on Thursday (Feb 7) evening.